 - Kenneth Hagin, in turn, studied under E. W. Kenyon and made the Word of Faith movement what it is today.

-“Word-Faith,” the supporters of this movement believe that faith works like a mighty power or force.
+Supporters of the “word-faith” (name-it-and-claim-it) movement believe that faith works like a mighty power or force.
 Through faith, we can obtain anything we want — health, wealth, success, whatever.
 However, this force is only released through the spoken word.
 As we speak the words of faith, power is discharged to accomplish our desires.
 Kenneth Hagin’s theme, as found in his booklet How to Write Your Own Ticket with God, can be summarized as follows (Christianity in Crisis, pp. 74-75):

 In the opening chapter, titled “Jesus Appears to Me,” Hagin claims that while he “was in the Spirit” — just like the apostle John on the Isle of Patmos — a white cloud enveloped him and he began to speak in tongues.
 “Then the Lord Jesus Himself appeared to me,” says Hagin.
 “He stood within three feet of me.”
 After what sounded like a casual conversation about such things as finances, ministry, and even current affairs, Jesus told Hagin to get a pencil and a piece of paper.
 He then instructed him to “Write down: 1,2,3,4.”
 Jesus then allegedly told Hagin “if anybody, anywhere, will take these four steps or put these four principles into operation, he will always receive whatever he wants from Me or from God the Father.”
 That includes whatever you want financially.
 The formula is simply: “Say it, Do it, Receive it, and Tell it.”